Edward-Regalado/data-structures-and-algorithms/python/code_challenges/graph/README.md

 6. The proper size is returned, representing the number of nodes in the graph
 7. A graph with only one node and edge can be properly returned
 8. An empty graph properly returns null

 Ensure your tests are passing before you submit your solution.

+## Code Challenge: Class 36

+Implement a breadth-frist traversal on a graph

+### Challenge Setup & Execution

+Branch Name: graph-breadth-first

+Challenge Type: Extending an Implementation

+## Feature Tasks

+Write the following method for the Graph class:

+- breadth first
+- Arguments: Node
+- Return: A collection of nodes in the order they were visited.
+- Display the collection

+## Structure and Testing

+Utilize the Single-responsibility principle: any methods you write should be clean, reusable, abstract component parts to the whole challenge.
+You will be given feedback and marked down if you attempt to define a large, complex algorithm in one function definition.

+Write at least three test assertions for each method that you define.

+Ensure your tests are passing before you submit your solution.